wenlxie/wenlxie.github.io/_posts/2024-12-31-Request-delay-200ms-becauseof-MTU-setting-in-IPVS-Loadbalancer-with-IPIP-forwarding-method.md

 ## Backgroud

-In our network environment, we use IPVS as a load balancer to provide virtual services and the IPIP protocol to preserve client IPs.
+In our network environment, we use IPVS as a load balancer to provide virtual services, and we use the IPIP protocol to preserve client IPs.
 The traffic flow is as follows:

 ![](/assets/2024-12-31-IPVS-IPIP-FLOW.png)